 Komuro: "At the prefectural office, I was involved in the construction of the new building and the renovation of the existing one as a supervisor.
 Over the course of three years, I was able to gain experience in building maintenance and earthquake-resistance construction, and when the building I was in charge of was completed, I decided to move on to the next step."

-Komuro: "When I was working at the design firm where I was in charge of designing an antenna shop for a famous confectionery manufacturer, Head Office 's headquarters was being constructed at the same time, and I had the opportunity to experience interiors construction.
-That was my first introduction to the display industry, and I found it to be a glamorous and interesting job.
-I learned about NOMURA Co.,Ltd. while I was job hunting, and I was also attracted to entertainment-related work, such as creating spaces for amusement parks.
-I began to feel a desire to take on the challenge of the display industry, which I had no experience in, and so I decided to join the company."
+Komuro: "When I was working at an architectural design firm, I was in charge of designing an antenna shop for a famous confectionery manufacturer.
+At the same time, the construction of Head Office was underway, so I had the opportunity to be involved in the interiors construction.
+That's when I first learned about the display industry, and I felt it was a glamorous and interesting job."
+I learned about NOMURA Co.,Ltd. during my job search and was drawn to their entertainment-related work, such as creating spaces for amusement parks.
+I felt a desire to challenge myself in the world of display design, which I had no prior experience in, and that's why I decided to join the company."

-After joining the company, Komuro was put in charge of the KANDA SQUARE project in the design department, which was planned in the Kanda area.
-This was the commercial floor of a 21-story office building constructed by Sumitomo Corporation in Kanda, and Komuro was in charge of working drawings.
+After joining the company, I was assigned to the KANDA SQUARE project in the Kanda area while working in the design department.
+This was a 21-story office building constructed by Sumitomo Corporation in Kanda, and I was in charge of working drawings of the commercial floors.

-Komuro: "It was a challenging project, aiming to fuse the history and culture of Kanda with modern concept design and traditional artisan techniques, and to create an innovative yet accessible space for everyone.
-We used traditional techniques such as brick and plastering for the walls, but we had to meet strict earthquake resistance standards, and construction materials that are heavier than paint, etc., was a major challenge.
-We promoted the project using a "guild" method, where Sumitomo Corporation, designers, and craftsmen communicated directly, and we solved the technical problems one by one."
+Komuro: "This was a challenging project to fuse the history and culture of Kanda with modern concept design and traditional craftsmanship, aiming to create an innovative yet accessible space for everyone.
+We used traditional methods such as brick and plastering for the walls, but we had to meet high seismic standards, and the heavy materials used in construction compared to paint presented a major challenge."
+Sumitomo Corporation, designers, and craftsmen worked together to advance the project through a 'guild' approach, where they communicated directly and solved technical problems one by one."

 Komuro recalls that the smooth progress of this special project, which had to be completed within the limited time frame of two years, gave him confidence.

-Komuro: "By working with talented designers and guild members, we were able to successfully overcome difficult technical challenges.
-The client was very pleased, and there was no damage to the walls even in the subsequent earthquake, so I felt that the project was a success.
-Also, thanks to my experience on the client side in my previous job, I believe my strength is being able to understand the positions of the business operator, construction, and designer, and make various adjustments accordingly."
+Komuro: "By collaborating with talented designers and guild members, we were able to successfully overcome difficult technical challenges.
+Our clients were very pleased, and there was no damage to the walls during the subsequent earthquake, which made us feel that the project was a success."
+Furthermore, I believe my strength lies in my ability to understand the perspectives of the business operator, construction, and designer, based on my experience as a client in my previous job, and to coordinate various aspects of their work."

 Flexibility and adaptability to overcome difficulties